JohnnyGOX17/john-gentile-website/kb/lifestyle/quotes.md

 ### Perseverance

+> We suffer more in our imagination more often than in reality.

+- Seneca

 > I don't count my sit-ups; I only start counting when it starts hurting because they’re the only ones that count.

 -Muhammad Ali